oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

   2. Let's look at the captured data.
 Look at the indecies list and chose one

-  3. Go to the `_search` URL (remember **you need to use your** IP address, adjust YYYY-MM-DD to one of the entries in the indexes list).
+  3. Go to the `_search` URL (remember to replace `<External IP>` address with yours) adjust YYYY-MM-DD to one of the entries in the indexes list).

   ```
-  https://<External IP>/elastic/logstash-<YYYY-MM-DD>/_search
+  https://search.logging.<External IP>.nip.io/logstash-<YYYY-MM-DD>/_search
 ```

+  **Important** Different web browsers will render the resulting JSON differently, this will also depend on the plugins in the browser, so do not be concerned if the output varies and is pure JSON data or is structured as in the image below)

   ![](images/ES-quick-log-query.png)

 There's a lot of data here (and depending on which browser you use it may be nicely formated, or a pure text dump) but this has been running most of the day as I wrote this module, most interesting is that in the hits.total section we can see that there were 66177 entries, and we can see that (in this case) entry 0 is a warning from fluentd about the log data generated by the coredns container.

 Of course we can focus in on specific entries if we want, in this case we're going to look for entries which have the container_name of storefront

-  4. Try this URL to focus on the storefront container (remember the one below is **my** ip address **you need to use yours**, adjust YYYY-MM-DD to one of the entries in the indexes list).
+  4. Try this URL to focus on the storefront container (remember to replace `<External IP>` address with yours) adjust YYYY-MM-DD to one of the entries in the indexes list).

   ```
-https://<External IP>/elastic/logstash-<YYYY-MM-DD>/_search?q=kubernetes.container_name:storefront
+https://search.logging.<External IP>.nip.io/logstash-<YYYY-MM-DD>/_search?q=kubernetes.container_name:storefront
 ```

   ![](images/ES-search-empty-storefront.png)

-It may be empty, or you may get log messages (will really depend on if you'de used it on the chosen day)
+It may be empty, or you may get log messages (will really depend on if you've used it on the chosen day)

 If you haven't generated any log messages from the storefront container since we setup up the log capture just do some requests to the stock manager service which will generate log data

-  5. In the OCI Cloud Shell terminal type (remember to replace the <external IP> with the IP address for the ingress controller for your service)
+  5. In the OCI Cloud Shell terminal type (remember to replace `<External IP>` address with the IP address for the ingress controller for your service)

-  - `curl -i -k -X GET -u jack:password https://<external IP>/store/stocklevel`
+  - `curl -i -k -X GET -u jack:password https://store.<External IP>.nip.io/store/stocklevel`

   ```
 HTTP/1.1 200 OK